IBM/aspera-cli/docs/README.erb.md

 The web UI allows creation of both entities in one shot.
 For more flexibility, <%=tool%> allows this in two separate steps.

-Note that when selecting "Use existing access key" in the web UI, this actually skips access key creation (first step).
+> Note: When selecting "Use existing access key" in the web UI, this actually skips access key creation (first step).

 So, for example, the creation of a node using ATS in IBM Cloud looks like (see other example in this manual):